- Attend Events

 Written materials should be combined and submitted as a single document, PDF preferred.
 Successful applicants show that they are sufficiently well established in their careers to have time to spare for association service; that they understand the range of service opportunities within AAA leadership, and have a sense where they might fit in; and that they have a history of following through on service commitments they have made.

-Questions regarding the program should be addressed to Daniel Ginsberg, Professional Fellow: firstname.lastname@example.org.
+Questions regarding the program should be addressed to Daniel Ginsberg, Manager of Education, Research & Professional Development: firstname.lastname@example.org.